sillsdev/ptx2pdf/distribution/readme.md

 ## macOS App (Intel chip only)

 Important NOTE: When an application gets downloaded from any source other than those that Apple seems suited, the application gets an extended attribute "com.apple.Quarantine".
-This triggers the message: "<application> is damaged and can't be opened.
+This triggers the message: "application XY is damaged and can't be opened.
 You should move it to the Bin."

 Remove the attribute and you can launch the application.